exercism/problem-specifications/CONTRIBUTING.md

 bad exercise for the language.

 Optional keys:
-`test_pattern` - This is a regex that test filenames will match.
-If test files contain `/test/`, then this key can be deleted.
+`test_pattern` - A (case sensitive) regex pattern that test filenames will match.
+The default value used if this key is not present is (case insensitve) `test`
 `ignore_pattern` - A (case insensitive) regex pattern that will cause files matching it to not be served to the student by `exercism fetch`.
 The default value used if this key is not present is 'example'

 ### Track-Level Linting With Configlet